AbdelrhmanAmin/Microverse-Bootstrap/README.md

-# The Next Web Responsive
+# The Next Week Responsive

 > In this project we did a responsive design of Newsweek Homepage.